 There is not any conflict of interest between the company and BDO Sanyu & Co. or its Engagement Partners which should be disclosed under the provisions of the Certified Public Accountants Act.

-(Notes) 1.
-The above is an electronic copy of what is described in the original audit report kept by the company that submits securities reports, separately.

-2. XBRL data are not within the scope of audits.
+- (Notes) 1.
+The above is an electronic copy of what is described in the original audit report that is separately stored by the Company. - 2.
+XBRL data are not within the scope of audits.